aws-cloudformation/aws-cloudformation-templates/CloudFormation/StackSets/README.md

 This sample configures a service-managed stack set in an organization and pipes all log events from the target accounts into the management account.
-The events are limited to the CloudFormation stack events associated with StackSets operations.
+The events are limited to the CloudFormation stack events, which helps to consolidate logs from stacks that are being deployed as part of a stack set to many environments.

 <img src="stacksetslogging.png" />